Twelve-wired bird-of-paradise

 The twelve-wired bird-of-paradise (Seleucidis melanoleucus) is a medium-sized, approximately 33 cm long, velvet black and yellow bird-of-paradise.
 The male has a red iris, long black bill and rich yellow plumes along his flanks.
 From the rear of these plumes emerge twelve blackish, wire-like filaments, which bend back near their bases to sweep forward over the bird's hindquarters.
-The female is a brown bird with black-barred buffy underparts.
-Their feet are strong, large-clawed and pink in color.
+The female is a brown bird with black-barred buff underparts.
+Their feet are strong, large-clawed and pink.

-The display dance of the twelve-wired bird of paradise is called a wire-wipe display and it is performed by males to attract females by showing their flank plumes and bare pigmented thighs.
-Males use their 12 flank plume "wires" to make contact with the female by brushing across the female's face and foreparts.